 Star reviews for Google

 Online retailers make use of reviews not only on their own pages but also on Google.
 Most providers work with Google and regularly send reviews to the search engine operator.
 Once there, they appear in the AdWords ads and the Google shopping profile of a retailer.
-The star reviews and reviews underline the good reputation of an online retailer on Google.
+The star ratings and reviews underline the good reputation of an online retailer on Google.

 And, speaking of Google, online reviews are an important constituent element in more than just Google’s own offers.
 When customers look for reviews of a company, they will find the customer review profiles in the results list on Google.
 Most customer review profiles feature links to retailer sites, meaning that the review profiles help bring visitors to the websites of the companies.